 Canada currently has free trade agreements with 15 countries or regions and is in the process of negotiating nine (9) additional agreements and exploring at least five (5) new agreements.

+Despite the global impact of the COVID-19 pandemic, recognizing the key role that international trade plays in Canada’s economy, Canada has worked to keep its borders open for trade.
 While integration provides enhanced opportunities, it also emphasizes the need to comply with the legal framework for trade and customs within Canada, including rules relating to importation, the use of trade agreements, export controls and sanctions regimes.
 Strategic use of free trade and investment agreements also highlights the necessity to understand the recourses available when disputes arise.

 - Importation of goods